wangfanfff/RiboDecode/readme.md

 The parameters after 'env' can be defined manually to save the environment naming method of the generated sequence. 'csv' specifies the custom cellular environment file, same format as the csv file of the TranslationModel.

+Finally, the optimized sequence will be generated in results_natural and saved in the optim_results.txt file.

 ## Citation